yaal-coop/canaille/doc/features.rst

    :align: right
    :width: 275px

-   The client addition page.
+   The client edition page.

-Users with the right :attr:`permission <canaille.core.configuration.Permission.MANAGE_OIDC>` can manager OIDC clients through the web interface.
+Users with the right :attr:`permission <canaille.core.configuration.Permission.MANAGE_OIDC>` can manage OIDC clients through the web interface.

 In some cases, it might be useful to avoid the consent page for some trusted applications, so clients can be pre-consented.